yayass3r/december-ai/README.md

    - [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/)
    - [Docker Engine for Linux](https://docs.docker.com/engine/install/)

-   Make sure you have Docker running and the Docker CLI installed.
+   Make sure you have Docker running and the Docker CLI installed before proceeding.

 4. Run the start script to set up the environment